longyan97/longyan97.github.io/_pages/teaching.md

 ## Undergrad/Master Research Mentoring

+As a senior PhD student, I welcome undergrad and master students to participate in productive directed research projects with me.
+Feel free to contact me if you are interested in research of CPS and AI/ML security.
+Below is a selected list of the excellent students I have worked with.

-* [Tobias Alam](https://www.linkedin.com/in/tobias-alam-5a4057215/), UM CSE undergrad research in Android sensing security projects, 2022-2023
+* [Tobias Alam](https://www.linkedin.com/in/tobias-alam-5a4057215/), UM CSE undergrad research in Android sensing security projects, 2 co-authored papers under review.
-* [Yumai Sun](https://www.linkedin.com/in/yumai-sun-49107b13b/), UM ECE master research in the keyboard EMI injection project, 2022-2023
+* [Yumai Sun](https://www.linkedin.com/in/yumai-sun-49107b13b/), UM ECE master research in the keyboard EMI injection project, 1 co-authored paper at NDSS 24.
-* Haoliang Cheng, UM CSE undergrad research in the Touchscreen security projects, 2022-2023
+* Haoliang Cheng, UM CSE undergrad research in the touchscreen security projects (next: CMU ECE master program).
-* Shivan Prasad, UM CSE undergrad research in the Private Eye project, 2022
+* Shivan Prasad, UM CSE undergrad research in the Private Eye project, 1 co-authored paper at Oakland 23.
-* [Weikun Lyu](https://www.researchgate.net/profile/Weikun-Lyu), UM CSE undergrad research in the VeriMask project, 2020
+* [Weikun Lyu](https://www.researchgate.net/profile/Weikun-Lyu), UM CSE undergrad research in the VeriMask project (now a UM PhD student).